Note: This is the second in a series of Lifecycle Planning articles for every age group.

 When it comes to longer-term financial goals like saving for retirement and for children’s college educations, the 30s are a critical life stage.
 This is because 30-somethings still usually have time on their side: They are probably at least 30 years or so away from retirement, so they can benefit from the long-term effects of compounding interest if they start making regular contributions to a retirement savings plan like an IRA or 401(k).

 For example, the Rule of 72 states that money doubles in the number of years equal to 72 divided by the rate of return.
 So if you earn a hypothetical eight percent annual return on your long-term investments, your money will double in nine years, and it will double again nine years after that, and again nine years after that.
 If a 35-year-old woman has saved $50,000 in her IRA and earns an eight percent annual return, the IRA will be worth $100,000 when she’s 44, $200,000 when she reaches 53 and $400,000 when she is 62 — even if she never invests another penny in the account.
 Understand, this example is assuming an 8% positive return year-after-year with no losses over the entire 27 years.
 This isn’t realistic, but the point is the magic of compounding interest/returns over time.
+Let the free Retirement Planner by MoneyTips help you calculate when you can retire without jeopardizing your lifestyle.

 Meanwhile, the 30s may also be a good time to start a savings fund for children’s college educations.
 One popular college savings tool is a Section 529 plan, which allows tax-deferred growth and tax-free distributions if the funds are used for qualified education expenses.
 There are two different types of 529 plans: prepaid tuition plans, which lock in a specified amount of future tuition at today’s prices, and investment savings plans, which seek to provide market returns on contributions.